FREQUENTLY ASKED QUESTIONS

-Does the size of the material dictate whether you’re using active, passive, or barcode?
+Does the size of the material dictate whether you should using Active, Passive, or Barcodes?

 Does the Jovix mobile software require a network connection?

-What is the cost per ID, readers, support, maintenance, management?
+What is the cost per ID, Reader, Support, Maintenance, and Management?

 Where does the Jovix GPS location come from?